intvnut/homework_answers/quickies/README.md

 ## C: Find the Sum of the Hailstone Sequence

-The hailstone seqquence comes from the
+The hailstone sequence comes from the
 [Collatz conjecture.](https://en.wikipedia.org/wiki/Collatz_conjecture).
 For our purposes, it doesn't matter whether all starting points end up reaching a cycle.
 What matters is that the sequence doesn't terminate, and